Looming mass extinction could be biggest 'since the dinosaurs,' says WWF | DW | 29.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-More plants and animals than ever before are on a global list of threatened species, with the World Wildlife Fund Germany warning that over a million species could go extinct within the next 10 years
+More plants and animals than ever before are on a global list of threatened species, with the World Wildlife Fund Germany warning that more than 1 million species could go extinct within the next 10 years

 African forest elephants, and thousands of other species, could cease to exist within a few years, the WWF said

-Ever-growing environmental threats are pushing many animals and plants to the brink of extinction — the scale of which hasn't been seen since dinosaurs died out, the World Wildlife Fund (WWF)'s branch in Germany said on Wednesday.
+Ever-growing environmental threats are pushing many animals and plants to the brink of extinction — the scale of which hasn't been seen since dinosaurs died out, the German branch of the World Wildlife Fund (WWF) said on Wednesday.

-There are currently 142,500 animal and plant species on the International Union for Conservation of Nature (IUCN)'s Red List — 40,000 of which are "threatened with extinction."
+There are currently 142,500 animal and plant species on the Red List of the International Union for Conservation of Nature (IUCN) — 40,000 of which are "threatened with extinction."

-It's the largest number of species to be included on the Red List since it was established in 1964, according to the WWF Germany.
+It is the largest number of species to be included on the Red List since it was established in 1964, according to WWF Germany.

 "Around one million species could go extinct within the next decade — which would be the largest mass extinction event since the end of the dinosaur age," the organization said in a statement.